Feliphegomez/digital-members/readme.txt

 * BUG: Fixed issue where old membership levels were not listed correctly in the cancellation email.
 (Thanks, Mike from Migrating Eye)
 * BUG: Fixed issue where "custom trial" values were not saving for discount codes.
 * BUG: Fixed issue where checkouts were still processing even if there were errors with the discount code used.
-* BUG: Fixed bug where settings added via the pmpro_custom_advanced_settings were not being saved to DB unless they were prefixed with custom_.
+* BUG: Fixed bug where settings added via the dmrfid_custom_advanced_settings were not being saved to DB unless they were prefixed with custom_.
-* BUG: Fixed other formatting issues with settings added via pmpro_custom_advanced_settings.
+* BUG: Fixed other formatting issues with settings added via dmrfid_custom_advanced_settings.
 * BUG: Fixed issue where the sendInvoiceEmail method of the email class was expecting $order->discount_code to be a string, but it was sometimes a discount code object.
 (Thanks, Bill Stoltz)
-* FEATURE: Added the pmpro_member shortcode.
+* FEATURE: Added the dmrfid_member shortcode.
 See the Digital Members RFID website for documentation.
-* ENHANCEMENT: Added pmpro_account_membership_expiration_text filter to filter the expiration text that shows ona  user's membership account page.
+* ENHANCEMENT: Added dmrfid_account_membership_expiration_text filter to filter the expiration text that shows ona  user's membership account page.
 * ENHANCEMENT: Updated our Stripe and Braintree libraries to use their latest versions.
 This update allows our gateway integrations to support PHP7 and also removes support for PHP 5.2 and 5.3.
 * ENHANCEMENT: The Braintree level compatibility check now also looks for a properly named plan.
-* ENHANCEMENT: Better error handling when trying to update plugins that update against the PMPro license server.
+* ENHANCEMENT: Better error handling when trying to update plugins that update against the DmRFID license server.
 * ENHANCEMENT: Improved Italian translation.
 (Thanks, Francesco Pezzotti)
 * ENHANCEMENT: Improved German tranlsation.
 (Thanks, Simon)
 * ENHANCEMENT: Added a Sweedish tranlsation.
 (Thanks, Mathias Persson)